sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 published: true
 ---

-Last week we announced that we are now [ranking search results](https://about.sourcegraph.com/blog/new-search-ranking) on [https://sourcegraph.com](https://sourcegraph.com) in order to priotizie _relevant_ as well as _reusable_ code.
-We consider this Sourcegraph’s Code Intelligence Platform's first major victory of many, and a booming herald for a new era of Code Search.
+Last week we announced that we are now [ranking search results](https://about.sourcegraph.com/blog/new-search-ranking) on [https://sourcegraph.com](https://sourcegraph.com) in order to prioritize _relevant_ as well as _reusable_ code.
+We consider this Sourcegraph’s code intelligence platform's first major victory of many, and a booming herald for a new era of Code Search.

 The effort to bring ranked results to our public instance was a concerted effort of four developers across two teams (Search and Code Intelligence), but took only a week of wall-clock time to design, implement, and deploy.
 The speed at which we were able to deliver this feature speaks volumes of our core data architecture.